apenzko/apenzko.github.io/_pages/about.md

 My personal research goal is understanding and developing a biologically plausible model of human visual processing, from bottom-up vision to spatial and abstract reasoning on natural images.
 I am particularly interested in integrating cognitive models with machine learning methods.

 I regularly work with vision-language models for tasks such as object detection, or visual question answering.
 Additionally, I am interested in reinforcement learning agents and their strong link to human adaptive learning processes.

+If you're interested in a master/bachelor thesis with us, check out <a href="https://www.perceptualui.org/teaching/open-projects/">our projects page</a>.